-To provide participants with a range of tools and techniques to support individual motivation and engagement.
+The aim of this session is to provide participants with a range of tools and techniques to support individual motivation and engagement.
+Many organisations have reported that the Covid pandemic has impacted motivation and engagement and those that previously had few issues, are now finding that staff are less motivated than pre-pandemic times.
 By the end of this workshop, participants will be able to:

 - Reflect on some key theories of motivation and their application in the 21st century workplace